 Domes Zeen Chania, A Luxury Collection Resort Agioi Apostoloi, near Chania

-The sister property to Domes Noruz and positioned at Marriott's higher Luxury Collection tier, Domes Zeen brings a more expansive resort experience to the same stretch of coastline.
+The sister property to Domes Noruz and positioned at Marriott's Luxury Collection tier, Domes Zeen brings a more expansive resort experience to the same stretch of coastline.
 Multiple pools, a world-class spa, exceptional dining, and direct beach access make this one of the most complete luxury resort offerings in western Crete.
 The design is contemporary and elegant, with local materials and Cretan craftsmanship throughout.

 Porto Veneziano Hotel Akti Enoseos, Chania Old Harbor